nextflow-io/nextflow/docs/process.rst

 --------------------------

 The ``set`` qualifier allows to send multiple values into a single channel.
-This feature is useful when you need to `group` the result of multiple execution of the same process, as shown in the following example::
+This feature is useful when you need to `group together` the results of multiple executions of the same process, as shown in the following example::

     query = Channel.fromPath '*.fa'